-The purchase of County vehicles for an agency/department shall be made by consolidating its annual requirements for vehicles to affect savings through volume buying.
+The purchase of County vehicles for an agency/department shall be made by consolidating its annual requirements for vehicles.
 Purchase price is just one factor in the buying decision.
 Total life-cycle costs, including anticipated fuel, operating, and maintenance costs, will be considered, as well as residual value at end of service life.
 Acquisition of vehicles should be from the most cost-effective source, which may be by purchase, commercial lease or any other method least costly to the County.
-Acquisition of seized/forfeited and donated vehicles will be governed by the Administrative Manual policy entitled Policy Manual VII (B) - 13, Seized and Forfeited Assets (Chapter VII (B) - 13).
+Acquisition of seized/forfeited and donated vehicles will be governed by the Administrative Policy Manual VII (B) - 13, Seized and Forfeited Assets.

 Surplus vehicles from various sources may be acquired and added to the fleet.
-Authorization from the County Executive Officer (CEO) is required in order to acquire any surplus mobile equipment.
-In addition, such equipment shall be inspected and approved by Fleet Services prior to being placed in service.
-Procedures governing surplus equipment are further defined in the Administrative Manual policy-Policy Manual VII (B) - 9, en Donated Cash or Assets (Chapter VII (B) - 9) Policy and chapter VII (B) - 10, and the policy on Acceptance or Purchase of Surplus Property from an Outside Source (Chapter VII (B) - 10).
+Authorization from the CEO is required in order to acquire any surplus mobile equipment.
+Procedures governing surplus equipment are further defined in the Administrative Policy Manual VII (B) - 9, Donated Cash or Assets Policy and chapter VII (B) - 10, Acceptance or Purchase of Surplus Property from an Outside Source.